Alfresco/docs-alfresco/saml-module/latest/admin/index.md

 ---
-title: Troubleshoot SAML SSO
+title: Troubleshoot the SAML Module
 ---

-Use this information to troubleshoot common SAML SSO issues.
+Use this information to troubleshoot common issues with the SAML Module.

 ## General troubleshooting tips